Who is DojimeIPTV.Net?

 How do I know how much to pay in BTC, LTC or ETH coins for the subscription cost?

 Once you state your intention to subscribe for an account via cryptocurrency payment ie. BTC, LTC or ETH, our payment page will auto-calculate the amount of cryptos that you will need to pay within a time limit.
 Just for estimates based on current exchange rates, you can click on the relevant url links below to check.
 Payment MUST BE completed within the same day ie. within the time limit stipulated on the payment page.
+Exchange rates from below URL links are for reference only, and do not reflect actual exchange rates on transactions.

 For BTC (Bitcoin) rates: https://currencio.co/eur/btc/1/ For LTC (Litecoin) rates: https://currencio.co/eur/ltc/1/ For ETH (Ethereum) rates: https://currencio.co/eth/eur/1/